Corporate building with courtyard and plants.

 It’s important to note that hot fluid-applied products (vs. cold) require more material preparation time.
 Additionally, without safety precautions and professional installers, it can be deemed less safe to use than cold-applied products.
 But hot fluid-applied products can be advantageous in certain climate conditions and with certain substrates.

-The benefits of products that are hot fluid-applied are:
+The benefits of hot fluid-applied products include:

 • Has a water absorption rate of less than 1%